 Some of the more common tests I use in my practice

-SIgA: This is a marker of the intestinal immune system, our first line of defense, when this is very low we may have issues with frequent infections or we may develop food intolerances, when it is high it may be a sign of inflammation or infection
+- SIgA an important marker of the Intestinal Immune System and our first line of defence.
+When this is very low we may have issues with frequent infections or we may develop food intolerances, when it is high it may be a sign of inflammation or infection